 The type of converters is worth researching, but isn’t so important if you’re just starting out.
 Eventually you might want to integrate some outboard gear like preamps, compressors, or expanded inputs so I/O is another thing to think about.
 Most interfaces can work with a PC or Mac system, but you’ll want to double check that it will work with the type of computer you’re running.

 Audient has really made a name for themselves over the past few years.
 The ID line of their interfaces features the same quality of preamps that are in their professional studio consoles, which is a huge plus.
-The id4 (as well as the whole line) also has fantastic converters.
+The id4 (as well as the whole line) also has fantastic converters, and it’s now on its second generation.

 They are a little on the pricey side for a budding audio engineer or producer, but this also means that you won’t have to upgrade for quite a while – if ever.
 They have robust I/O so that you can integrate them with other interfaces and equipment adding to their lifecycle value.